 - What’s their social environment like on a day-to-day basis?

 - When was their last team outing?
 What did they do?

 - How would your client describe the people at their company?

 Asking deeper questions of your client and their company culture will help you acquire a list of valuable details to share with potential candidates.
 Alongside a compelling job description, these can be the key ingredients in convincing them to leave their current positions to join your client.

 4. Target companies where there have been recent changes

-When it comes to how (and when) to engage passive candidates, look for companies where there’s been recent change, such as a merger, acquisition, or shift in upper management.
+When it comes to how (and when) to engage passive candidates, look for companies where there’s been a recent change, such as a merger, acquisition, or shift in upper management.
 Big changes could mean ensuing unhappiness.
 Even if it doesn’t, it at least means uncertainty, which could make it the perfect time for you to step in with a new opportunity.

 5. Invest in a B2B intelligence platform

 Out of all the techniques for recruiting passive candidates, investing in a tool that can provide you with a wealth of information is perhaps the most important.

 Whether it yields contact information (direct dials, personal email addresses, etc.) or specific filters (location, org charts, technologies, etc.), using a B2B intelligence platform such as ZoomInfo TalentOS will significantly reduce your sales cycle by helping you identify and reach out to the best talent as quickly and efficiently as possible.